beashetkar/Academy_of_Py/README.md

 </table>
 </div>

-### Reading Scores by Grade

-The below table shows the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+6)  Reading Scores by Grade for students of each grade level (9th, 10th, 11th, 12th) at each school.

 <table border="1" class="dataframe">
   <thead>